 Finally, let’s look at intra-lexical translanguaging:

-The one on the right says “I [heart] Sakaemachi” (a district in a Japanese city), and it involves multimodal translanguaging in the unicode character of the heart, understood worldwide.
+The one on the left says “I [heart] Sakaemachi” (a district in a Japanese city), and it involves multimodal translanguaging in the unicode character of the heart, understood worldwide.
 The last example, with the dog, is particularly interesting.
 People who don’t know Japanese (like myself) should first know that this is an advertisement for custom T-shirts, saying that the company can print them off in a minute.
 On the right side is the Japanese word “wan,” which is the Japanese equivalent of “woof” (the sound of a dog barking—“wang wang” in Chinese and “wan wan” in Japanese), and here it is a pun on “one,” as in one minute.
 On the left, it says minitsu, which means “minute” in Japanese (another borrowed word from English, said according to Japanese pronunciation).

 In conclusion, Turnbull says: “The reason such marketing techniques exist is simple: the Japanese people understand them, and it is therefore unjust and illogical to deny them a translingual status beyond that of simple [Japanese/English] bilingualism. … [A]n assortment of intersentential, intrasentential, interlexical, intralexical, and semiotic-reliant translingual practices work together to create a linguistically rich linguascape in Japanese society that is undeniably deserving of a translingual accreditation” (pp. 14-15).

 Other ways to study and report on this data